-On February 28, 1997, in connection with the acquisition of the BBC Home Service Transmission Business, the Company, TdF, TeleDiffusion de France S.A., which is the parent company of TdF and DFI ("TdF Parent"), and the BBC entered into the BBC Commitment Agreement (the "BBC Commitment Agreement"), whereby the Company and TdF agreed (i) not to dispose of any shares in CTSH or any interest in such shares (or enter into any agreement to do so) until February 28, 2000; and (ii) to maintain various minimum indirect ownership interests in CTI and CTSH for periods ranging from three to five years commencing February 28, 1997.
-These provisions restrict the ability of CCIC and TdF to sell, transfer or otherwise dispose of their respective CTSH shares (and, indirectly, their CTI shares).
+On February 28, 1997, in connection with the acquisition of the BBC Home Service Transmission Business, Castle Tower Holding Corp. ("CTHC") (the predecessor to CCIC), TdF, TeleDiffusion de France S.A., the parent company of TdF and DFI ("TdF S.A."), and the BBC entered into the BBC Commitment Agreement (the "BBC Commitment Agreement"), whereby CTHC and TdF agreed (i) not to "dispose" (as such term is defined in the BBC Commitment Agreement) of any shares in CTSH until February 28, 2000; and (ii) to maintain various minimum indirect ownership interests in CTI and CTSH for periods ranging from three to five years commencing February 28, 1997.
+These provisions restrict the ability of CCIC and TdF to sell, transfer or otherwise "dispose" of their respective CTSH shares (and, indirectly, their CTI shares).
 The restrictions do not apply to disposals of which the BBC has been notified in advance and to which the BBC has given its prior written consent, which, subject to certain exceptions, consent shall not be unreasonably withheld or delayed.
-The BBC has consented to waive the above restrictions both (i) to enable the Company and TdF to enter into the Governance Agreement and the CTSH Shareholders' Agreement and (ii) to allow the exercise of rights under such agreements.
+The BBC has consented to waive the above restrictions in connection with the Governance Agreement and the CTSH Shareholders' Agreement, which contain provisions relating to dispositions of shares.

-The BBC Commitment Agreement also required TdF Parent and the Company to enter into services agreements with CTI.
-The services agreement entered into by the Company and CTI is being terminated pursuant to the CTSH Shareholders' Agreement.
-The services agreement entered into by TdF Parent and CTI (pursuant to which TdF makes available certain technical consultants, executives and engineers to CTI for a minimum term of three years commencing February 28, 1997) is being amended.
-Upon consummation of the Offering, the term of such services agreement is expected to be extended for four additional years (to February 28, 2004) and thereafter will be terminable on 12-month's prior notice given by CTI to TdF after February 28, 2003.
+The BBC Commitment Agreement also required TdF S.A. and CCIC to enter into services agreements with CTI.
+The services agreement entered into by CTHC and CTI is being terminated pursuant to the CTSH Shareholders' Agreement.
+The services agreement entered into by TdF S.A. and CTI (pursuant to which TdF makes available certain technical consultants, executives and engineers to CTI for a minimum term of three years commencing February 28, 1997) is being renegotiated.
 See "The Roll-Up--Roll-Up Agreements--CTI Services Agreement".